LC0cO3 Microtheories in Microworlds

 Let’s think about life.
 We all know how it begins and where it ends.
 All of

-.
+interest happens in between.
 I would say to you that in cognitive development,

 that despite our great haste to have children grow right smack up and become